His whole life was love. Everything here is because of it.

-Every year on August 7 - that's 8/7 - we ask the world to do 87 acts of kindness in Manny's name.
+Every year on August 7 - that's 8/7 - we join together to do 87 acts of kindness in Manny's name.
 The date and the number are the same.
 That's not a coincidence.
 That's the whole point.

 A filmed conversation series where bereaved families sit across from Sam and Stacey and introduce the children they carry every single day.
 Not an interview.
 Not a documentary.
 Two families.
 One table.
 Your child's name - finally said out loud.